No results for ""

 A CUPED message displaying the percentage that the relative difference was reduced by.

-When there are three or more arms, LaunchDarkly displays the maximum variance reduction among the treatment versus control arm comparisons.
+When there are three or more variations, LaunchDarkly displays the maximum variance reduction among the treatment versus control variation comparisons.
 The text displays details relevant to your results.
 For example: "CUPED reduced variance of relative differences by at most 23%."

 Advanced topics